Homotopy Type Theory 2016

 This is the website for the student seminar on ``Homotopy Type Theory'' which will be offered at the University of Amsterdam in April and May of 2016.

-A list of possible presentation topic can be found here.
+A list of possible presentation topics can be found here.

 - Lecturer: Benno van den Berg